jovanshernandez/sublime-text-3-timestamp/README.md

 ## Python plugin for Sublime Text 3 for inserting a timestamp

-1.From the top Toolbar: Tools > New Plugin
+1. From the top Toolbar: Tools > New Plugin

 2. Paste in the contents of "timestamp.py"